jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 (3) A transfer of New Zealand units or approved overseas units from an overseas registry is subject to any regulations made under this Act.

 ### 24 Priority of registration
-(1) A direction given to the Registrar by a Minister or chief executive under a provision of this Act or an application for the registration of a transaction by an account holder must, as soon as practicable, be processed in the chronological order in which it is received by the Registrar.
+(1) A direction given to the Registrar by the Minister or the EPA under a provision of this Act or an application for the registration of a transaction by an account holder must, as soon as practicable, be processed in the chronological order in which it is received by the Registrar.
 (2) A direction or an application is received by the Registrar when it is recorded as being downloaded into the computer maintained to operate the unit register.
 (3) Subsection (1) applies to an application for the registration of a transaction only if the application is completed to the satisfaction of the Registrar and in accordance with any regulations made under this Act.

 ### 25 Correction of unit register
 (1) If the unit register records a transaction inaccurately, and the inaccuracy is the result of an error or omission made by the Registrar when registering the transaction, then a request to correct the inaccuracy may be submitted by—
-  (a) the Minister or chief executive who gave the direction, if the Registrar registered the transaction following receipt of a direction from a Minister or chief executive authorised to give the direction under a provision of this Act; or
+  (a) the Minister or the EPA who gave the direction, if the Registrar registered the transaction following receipt of a direction from the Minister or the EPA; or
   (b) the account holder who applied to register the transaction.
 (2) The request—
   (a) may be made at any time; and